SarthakShah-14/HTML-CSS/README.md

 - **Connect With Supplier**: Helps to connect with supplier.
 - **Contact Us**:This Page provides contact details of supplier.

--  The website is designed to be responsive, ensuring optimal viewing experience across different devices.

 ## Technologies Used